 Those in senior governance roles in an organisation are also officers.
 These roles influence how the organisation is managed (such as a Chief Executive Officer).

 A person who only advises or makes recommendations is not an officer.

 What should all officers do about health and safety?

-Any volunteer or paid officer of an organisation must exercise due diligence to make sure that the organisation complies with its health and safety duties.
-An officer’s due diligence depends on the size of the business, and on the type of business operations (including the level of risk).
+All officers must exercise due diligence to make sure that the organisation complies with its health and safety duties.
+The extent of an officer’s due diligence depends on the size of the organisation, and on the type of its operations (including the level of risk).

 - continuously learn about, and keep up to date with, work health and safety issues

 - know the risks that workers, volunteers, and any other people who could be affected by the organisation’s actions may face

 - check the organisation has processes -

 - and appropriate resources to eliminate or minimise risks to health and safety, and uses them

 - in place to communicate and consider information about work health and safety, and to respond to that information